Custom CRM Development

 Most "custom CRM" pages produce a feature checklist: contact management, deal tracking, reporting.
 That tells you nothing useful.
 Every CRM has those features.
 The difference with a custom build is that each module models your actual process rather than a generic one.

-Here is what a CRM for a typical 20 to 50 person UK business actually does, framed around the business outcomes rather than the feature names:
+Here is what a CRM for a typical 20 to 50 person business actually does, framed around the business outcomes rather than the feature names:

 Know the full story before every call